commitdev/docs/docs/eps/ep-expectations.md

 ### Technical Contribution: HOP

-You’re expected to complete your HOP by your sixth day at Commit and you will present it at the All-Hand Meeting two weeks after your start date.
+You’re expected to complete your HOP by your sixth day at Commit and you will present it at the All-Hands Meeting two weeks after your start date.
 The Engineer Success team will check in on your HOP progress regularly to support you.

 ### Community Contributions